 The village is well known for its delicious raisins which are carefully selected by hand as they are cut from the bunches.
 The village also has a Raisin Museum.

 Another culinary delight is presented on the Saturday of the first weekend in September: On the Ajoblanco Day visitors can enjoy a cold garlic and almond soup.

 Canillas de Aceituno and its suspension bridge of El Saltillo

 Situated 650 metres above sea level and at the foot of the impressive Sierra Tejeda.
 From its highest mountain, La Maroma with more than 2000 metres, magnificent views are guaranteed.

 In the highest part of the village begins the route of El Saltillo, “the other Caminito del Rey” of Malaga.
 With its 70 meters high suspension bridge over the river Almanchares, it connects the villages of Canillas de Aceituno and Sedella.

 An impressive vantage point more than 700 metres above the sea, also known as the balcony of the Axarquia.
 From the we cn enjoy reathtaking views of the mountains and even the coast.

 Although until now it was basically dedicated to the olive tree, in recent years Comares is beginning to attract another type of tourism: Active Tourism in Malaga.

 Nature and sport lovers are in luck in this village: a spectacular zip-line, a via ferrata and several trails close to the village where you can visit some of its springs.

-In Comares we can also find the Church of the Incarnation of Mudejar style, built on the former Mosque, which is the best preserved of the entire province of Malaga.
+In Comares we can also find the Church of the Incarnation of Mudejar style.
+It is built on the former Mosque, which is the best preserved of the entire province of Malaga.